mgmarlow/store-git-link/README.md

 # store-git-link

-A command to easily share code links with colleagues.
+An emacs package for sharing code links with colleagues.
 Currently supports Github and Sourcehut.

 ## Commands